GeoBigData/gbdx-training/README.md

   gbdx = Interface()
   ```
 This will instantiate a gbdx Interface object, which is something you'll want to do each time you begin a gbdxtools session.
 Congratulations!
 You are now ready to explore GBDX.
 If you receive an error message, you may need to check your config file for copy/paste errors, that the file doesn't have an extension (it may be hidden), and/or make sure it is stored in your root directory.

+## Docker
+Docker is a software containerization platform that allows developers to package up an application with its dependencies, and deliver it to a user in a single, self-sufficient package (referred to as a container).
+GBDX utilizes Docker technology to  (..........)
+In preparation of dockerizing a task to run on GBDX, install [Docker](https://docs.docker.com/engine/getstarted/step_one/), and sign up for free account on [DockerHub](https://hub.docker.com/)